How I’d Spend 36 Hours: Atlanta EditCategories Georgia

-For the last few years, i’ve been blessed to live in Atlanta.
+For the last few years, I’ve been blessed to live in Atlanta.
 From big city adventures to quiet corners, Atlanta is a city that features it all.
 Inspired by the 36 hours weekend book put out by the New York Times a few years ago, I thought I’d start new series for you all.
-So, here is my take on what I’d do with 36 hours in Atlanta.
+So, here is my take on what I’d do with a weekend in Atlanta.

 Friday Evening –